nicholasd-uci/goodReadMeGenerator/README.md

 ## About
 ```
 Every developer needs a good README.md file.
-In this repository, we learn how to generate a README file that generator's users' information into a neatly placed README file.
+In this repository, we learn how to generate a README file.
+It then generator's users' information into a neatly placed README file.
 Consisting of title, description, installation, usage, license, contributing, testing, email, and Github.
 ```

 ## Prompting the user